Skill Ranges (player/team)

 3. Last place teams tend to fold; leagues shrink.

-4. Alot more work required for coordinator to recruit an entire team.
+4. A lot more work required for coordinator to recruit an entire team.
 It is much easier to recruit to a last place team that is balanced.

-ROSTER BALANCE/TEAM BALANCE is the key to ensure a success league long-term.
-Teams should be comparable to other teams in the league.
 All rosters (at league formation and beginning of each season) will need to be submitted to the league director to review team strength to ensure league balance.
 Director may not approve a team roster submitted if it doesn’t meet the min or max guidelines, or if the roster is too far out of line from the ‘average’.
 The director may move players from team to team to move the league towards balanced rosters.
+A director may and SHOULD replace captains at the start of every season where ever appropriate.
+Assistant captains should be trained to replace captains.
+The system works if followed.
+Allowing bad captains to continue ruins the long term balance and success of the leagues.